In this guide we’ll take a look at the best oscillating multi tools for the UK market.

 The DCS355D2 comes in a rigid storage box with 35 accessories for cutting and sanding that can easily be attached to the tool or swapped over without the need for tools.
 It also comes with a universal accessory adaptor that can be used to mount non-DeWalt accessories.

 It also comes with 2 18 Volt 2Ah batteries and a charger.
 Rather than 1 4Ah battery, the choice of supplying 2 is clever because not only does a 2Ah battery weigh less that a 4Ah one, it also means that you should never be without power since the spare battery will always be on charge or charged.
-If you can stretch your budget far enough this should be your Oscillating Multi-Tool of choice.
+If you can stretch your budget far enough this is the best Oscillating Multi Tool for the UK and should be your next investment!

 If you are after a cordless Oscillating Multi-Tool and your budget cannot stretch to the DeWalt DCS355D2 XR then the Ryobi 1801M presents a strong case.
 It comes as a bare tool or, unusually for Ryobi One+ tools, as a kit, complete with 18 Volt Lithium-Ion battery, charger and an assortment of accessories.